fossology/fossology/README.md

 The docker image can then be used using http://IP_OF_DOCKER_HOST:8081/repo user fossy password fossy.

-Execution with external database container can be done using Docker Compose, via the following command:
+If you want to run Fossology with an external database container, you can use Docker Compose, via the following command:

 ```sh
 docker-compose up
 ```

+Docker Compose is a tool that allows you to define and run multi-container applications using a YAML file.
+FOSSology provides a docker-compose.yml file that defines three services: scheduler, web, and db.

+The scheduler service runs the FOSSology scheduler daemon, which handles the analysis tasks.
+The web service runs the FOSSology web server, which provides the web interface.
+The db service runs a PostgreSQL database server, which stores the FOSSology data.

+The  `docker-compose up` command starts all the three services at once.

-The Docker image allows the configuration of its database connection over a set of environment variables.
+The FOSSology web service allows you to configure its database connection using some environment variables.
+These variables are defined in the docker-compose.yml file under the environment key.

 - **FOSSOLOGY_DB_HOST:** Hostname of the PostgreSQL database server.
   An integrated PostgreSQL instance is used if not defined or set to `localhost`.